-- Preview Email Newsletter

 Texas Public Policy Foundation Urges U.S. Fish and Wildlife Service to Clarify Regulations (10)

 WASHINGTON, Jan.
 7 -- The Texas Public Policy Foundation (TPPF) has submitted a public comment letter to the U.S. Fish and Wildlife Service regarding proposed regulations under the Endangered Species Act.
 TPPF supports the intent of the regulations aimed at clarifying the process by which the agency evaluates critical habitat designations, emphasizing the need to consider economic and national security impacts alongside environmental considerations.
-In its letter, TPPF outlined its stance on t more ST

 The Peregrine Fund Calls for Changes to Endangered Species Act Regulations (10)

 WASHINGTON, Jan.
 7 -- The Peregrine Fund, a non-profit conservation organization based in Boise, Idaho, submitted a public comment letter to the U.S. Fish and Wildlife Service regarding proposed amendments to regulations under the Endangered Species Act of 1973.
 The organization emphasized the importance of enhancing the delisting process for endangered and threatened species to ensure it aligns with the intentions of the original legislation.
-The letter presented concerns over the existing fra more ST

 Third Way Urges IRS for Clarifications on New Tax Credit Regulations (10)

 WASHINGTON, Jan.
 8 -- Third Way, a prominent think tank, has issued a public comment letter to the Internal Revenue Service (IRS) regarding Notice 2025-70, which outlines regulations for implementing the individual tax credit aimed at contributions to scholarship granting organizations (SGOs) established in H.R.
-1. The organization emphasized the necessity for clearer guidelines to ensure the successful rollout of this program designed to assist families in pursuing various educational support o more ST
+1. The organization emphasized the necessity for clearer guidelines to ensure the successful rollout of this program designed to assist families in pursuing various educational support options.

 U.S. Bishops Conference Submits Comments on Tax Credit for Scholarship Contributions (10)